 On December 3, 2018, Utah lawmakers passed House Bill 3001: Utah Medical Cannabis Act.
 This legislation replaces Ballot Proposition 2, which was approved by Utah voters in the November 2018 general election.

-The Utah Department of Health will be responsible for issuing medical cannabis cards to patients, registering physicians who wish to recommend medical cannabis treatment for their patients, and licensing medical cannabis pharmacies (called dispensaries in Proposition 2).
+The Utah Medical Cannabis Act directs the Utah Department of Health (UDOH) to issue medical cannabis cards to patients, register medical providers who wish to recommend medical cannabis treatment for their patients, and license medical cannabis pharmacies.
+These activities must be implemented by March 1, 2020.

-Medical Cannabis Cardholders: Medical cannabis treatment will be allowed for patients with certain qualifying conditions.
-The Utah Department of Health is required to begin accepting applications for medical cannabis patient cards by March 1, 2020.
+Medical cannabis treatment will be allowed for patients with certain qualifying medical conditions.
+The UDOH will begin accepting applications for medical cannabis patient cards by March 1, 2020.

 For more information contact:

-Medical Cannabis Program Manager
+Medical Cannabis Program